googlefonts/how-to-hint-complex-script-variable-fonts/README.md

 When adding new hinting code from scratch, or when editing the output from the Autohinter, choose the option under `Display > Options > VTT Attributes` > **Show CVT numbers.**

-When new cvt’s are added and the code is compiled in the VTTtalk code, _(as shown in the animation above)_ the cvt numbers will be shown graphically in the main window.
+When new cvt’s are added, the cvt numbers will be shown graphically in the main window.
 As you progress through hinting the glyph set, showing cvt numbers allows for easier visual proofing of the hinted glyphs in the Main Window, for example to quickly determine whether the correct cvt’s are used for heights.

 **Notes on Character Group information and adding new cvt’s**